lardemua/ros_bridge/README.md

 - [x] Lidar sensor support

-- [x] Add traffic light support
+- [x] Traffic light support

-- [ ] Rosbag in the bridge (in order to avoid rosbag record -a small time errors)
+- [x] Rosbag in the bridge (the "rosbag record -a" command has some small timing issues)

+- [x] ROS/OpenCV Image Convertion.

+- [x] Object Tracking using bounding box information from the CARLA objects and data storage in .JSON datasets.

+- [x] Point Cloud Filtering and Recording in .PCD format.

-- [ ] ROS/OpenCV image convertion and Object Tracking using Template Matching.
+- [ ] Object Tracking using Template Matching.

 # Setup